12th.: Choosing the Apostles

 Picking the right person should not be taken lightly.

-Even Jesus spent all night asking God about which of the disciples were to be made apostles.
+Even Jesus spent all night asking God about which of his followers were to be made apostles.

 For example, Jesus may have mentioned the name of the Israelite without guile, Nathanael (see John 1:47)?